 The language of the relationship between human and technological elements in India has changed considerably since the time of Nehruvian socialism.
 While this has partly to do with more and more constituencies asking for attention in the industrial polity and development frameworks, it also has to do with changing perceptions of technology itself.
-Thus, it is that strongly positive and dynamic images of technology (to be found in the Indian scientific and medical establishments) as well as strongly critical positions (anti-development stances, eco-feminist movements, postcolonial theorizing, to mention a few) reside side-by-side in the discourse around technology in India, in a manner that appears to be the particular characteristic of postcolonial societies today.
-This 'attitude towards technology' is what this monograph hopes to unpack - a concatenation of discourse and material practice that produces an effect not simply of acceptance or resistance, but of a constant movement between the two.
-This attitude may be found in policy, popular discourse, and critiques and I hope to elaborate upon this through the investigation.
+Thus it is that strongly positive and dynamic images of technology (to be found in the Indian scientific and medical establishments) as well as strongly critical positions (anti-development stances, eco-feminist movements, postcolonial theorizing, to mention a few) reside side-by-side in the discourse around technology in India, in a manner that appears to be the particular characteristic of postcolonial societies today.
+This is what I somewhat cryptically refer to as an attitude toward technology - a concatenation of discourse and material practice that produces an effect not simply of acceptance or resistance, but of a constant movement between the two.
+This attitude may be found in policy, popular discourse, and critiques, and I hope to elaborate upon this through the investigation.

-Such positive and negative images are, however, not neatly allotted to State and 'civil society' positions, respectively, meaning that it is not a simple State-versus-the-people problem.2 A cursory examination of development scenarios in the area of reproductive health as an instance yields evidence of a situation where State Population Policy dictates, as part of infrastructural requirements, an increasing use of technology, while at the same time insisting on an attention to women as repositories of "indigenous systems" in order to "fill in gaps in manpower [that can access or use technology] at village levels" (National Population Policy 2000).
+Such positive and negative images are, however, not neatly allotted to State and 'civil society' positions, respectively, meaning that it is not a simple State-versus-the-people problem.
+A cursory examination of development scenarios in the area of reproductive health as an instance yields evidence of a situation where State Population Policy dictates, as part of infrastructural requirements, an increasing use of technology, while at the same time insisting on an attention to women as repositories of "indigenous systems" in order to "fill in gaps in manpower [that can access or use technology] at village levels" (National Population Policy 2000).
 Science and technology policy in recent documents (2003) also encourages increased entry of women as professionals into academic technological institutions.

-Represented in both policy and critiques, across state and civil society positions, are approximately four responses to technology - presence, access, inclusion and resistance.
+Represented in both policy and critiques, across state and civil society positions, are approximately four responses to technology - presence, access, inclusion, resistance.
 Reflected from the vantage point of women as one of the disadvantaged constituencies with respect to technology, these are voiced as the demand for presence of women as agents of technological change - either through presence in production or through incorporation of their "native" wisdoms into the system; sometimes as the demand for improved access for women to the fruits of technology; at other times the demand for inclusion of women as a special constituency that must be specially provided for by technological amendments.
+And then again, the demand for a need to recognize technology's ills particularly for women, and the consequent need for resistance to technology on the same count.